perina98/automated_modified_pcap_detection/README.md

 Detector is a python script with custom modules designed to detect changes made to pcap files and packets themselves for forensic analysis and identification of malicious activities.

 This script offers a range of modules that can be seletively enabled or disabled.
 These modules have been developed to detect various types of suspicious activity such as packet modification, injection and more.
+Different detection methods can be turned on or off in config.yml file.
+In the config.yml file it is also possible to tweak application parameters.

 One of the key features is the ability to generate a score that represents the probability that a given pcap file has been altered.
 Score is based on analysis and each function is given an impact score that is later calculated to give overal probability of pcap manipulation.